FloStone/larabackend/README.md

 ##Usage

 Before you do anything:
-Create a controller called AdminController that extends
+Create a controller that extends

 `Flo\Backend\Controllers\AdminController`

-and add the controller to your `routes.php` using `admin` as URI
+and add the controller to your `routes.php` using

 `Route::controller('admin', 'YourController')`